 Most of our clients are entrepreneurs.
 When they ask questions, we listen.
-Here are some of the recurring themes in our dialog over the last few months.
-Let’s explore the first one:
+Then we keep track of recurring themes so we can answer those questions here.
+This is one of our favorites:

 Are there steps I can take now to increase my value?

 The software sector is young and dynamic.
-Buzzwords, technologies and business models have come in and out of fashion.
-During the dot.com period, valuations were based on eyeballs.
-The software boom, valuations were based on new quarterly perpetual license sales.
-During the initial SaaS boom, valuations were based on revenue growth.
+Buzzwords, technologies, and business models have come in and out of fashion.
+During the dot-com period, valuations were based on eyeballs.
+During the software boom, valuations were based on new, quarterly perpetual license sales.
+And during the initial SaaS boom, valuations were based on revenue growth.
 Adapting to the preference of today invariably means you will be out of step with tomorrow’s taste.
-However, over time the software sector will align with traditional business models that have evolved over centuries, rather than decades.
+However, over time, the software sector will align with traditional business models that have evolved over centuries rather than decades.

 With this in mind, you will maximize the value of your business by working toward a business model that delivers:

-- growing faster than the growth of your market, with
+- Grows faster than the growth of your market, with…

-- a gross margin that exceeds the gross margin of your peers, with
+- A gross margin that exceeds the gross margin of your peers, and also includes…

 1) Recurring revenue

-It is hard to forecast perpetual license sales.
+It’s hard to forecast perpetual license sales.
 Recurring revenue creates a stable, forecastable revenue base.
-It is harder to win, but creates a more stable platform.
+While it is harder to win, it creates a more stable platform.
 That said, recurring revenue comes in different flavors.
 Some segments – for example, CRM, accounting software, and many vertical market software segments – support a simple SaaS subscription model.
 Other markets, such as AEC and GIS, have gradually moved toward a term license model, but have not proven suitable for a pure SaaS delivery mode.
-However it is structured, the important thing is that the customer is conditioned – and ideally contracted – to pay an ongoing fee for continuing use of the technology.
+No matter how it is structured, the important thing is that the customer is conditioned – and ideally contracted – to pay an ongoing fee for ongoing use of the technology.

 2) Growth rate